LucasDelfino92/morrowindsharp/setup.md

 ### Cleaning up your GOG installation

-The GOG release of Morrowind shipped with files that are of no use to the average player.
-These files are not necessary and do nothing but clutter up your installation.
+The GOG release of Morrowind shipped with files that are of no use to the average player, and which serve only to clutter up your installation.
 Some of the files we will delete are the official plugins Bethesda released for Morrowind.
-These are to be considered low quality mods, and not worth your time. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins)
+These are to be considered low quality mods, and not worth your time. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins) In the event that you wish to play with the official plugins, you should know that there are better alternatives out there, which I will mention in due time.

-All said, delete the following from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:
+Delete the following from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:

 - The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
 - All **.esp** files.
 There should be 8 of them, corresponding to the 8 official plugins.